neurogenomics/rare_disease_celltyping/README.md

 Currently the correct file is: http://purl.obolibrary.org/obo/hp/hpoa/genes_to_phenotype.txt

-# Paper
+# Report
-* [Paper Rmd](https://github.com/neurogenomics/rare_disease_ewce/blob/master/paper.rmd): This is a fork of the masters project writeup.
+* [Report pdf](https://github.com/neurogenomics/rare_disease_ewce/blob/master/report_2500.pdf): This is a fork of the masters project writeup.
+It needs to be condensed down to 2500 words including fig captions to meet the criteria for science report.
 * [Masters Rmd](https://github.com/neurogenomics/rare_disease_ewce/blob/master/report_BobbyGordonSmith_masters_RD_project_writeup.Rmd): This is the original masters writeup.
 * [Masters Knitted](https://github.com/neurogenomics/rare_disease_ewce/blob/master/report%20(1).pdf): Knitted versoin of the masters writeup.
 * [Grouped figures Rmd](https://github.com/neurogenomics/rare_disease_ewce/blob/master/groupedPlots.rmd): These are the plots for the paper grouped into larger figures.
 This is still under development and there is a markdown [here](https://github.com/neurogenomics/rare_disease_ewce/blob/master/figure_group_planning.md) for planning the groupings.